gharials/dev-path/docs/internet-web/web-pages.md

 ### JavaScript DOM: accessing HTML from JavaScript

-Most importantly, client-side JavaScript has access to the HTML document's _object representation_, called [DOM](https://www.w3schools.com/js/js_htmldom.asp) (Document Object Model), through a special object named `document`.
+Client-side JavaScript can access the HTML document's _object representation_, called [DOM](https://www.w3schools.com/js/js_htmldom.asp) (Document Object Model), through a special object named `document`.
 The object is created automatically and is accessible from everywhere in any client-side JavaScript file.

 Elements of the HTML document can be read and modified through the `document` object.
 Therefore, it is the link between the HTML document and client-side JavaScript.
 Whenever accessing and manipulating the HTML document with client-side JavaScript is needed, use the `document` object.
 This allows JavaScript to dynamically change the content, structure, and style of a webpage.